 Food in Club Europe

 For this flight, the food was surprisingly delicious.
-It was the British Airways afternoon tea as my flight left at 3.35 pm and the choice was between a sandwich selection and a ploughman’s.
-I went for the sandwich selection which was a chicken roll with a mayonaisey sauce, a prawn wrap with avocado and lettuce and a cheese and pickle roll.
-Pudding was a small slice of chocolate cake and a citrus sponge.
+It was the British Airways afternoon tea as my flight left at 3:35 pm and the choice was between a sandwich selection and a plowman’s.
+I went for the sandwich selection which was a chicken roll with a mayonnaisey sauce, a prawn wrap with avocado and lettuce, and a cheese and pickle roll.
+The pudding was a small slice of chocolate cake and a citrus sponge.

-Of course, I must not forget the afternoon tea highlight, Scones, Roddas cream and strawberry jam.
-I don’t usually finish the sandwiches when I fly, 4 pm is a funny in-between time to eat, but on this flight, I ate it all.
-OK it’s not fine dining, but for a European flight, the food was very nice!
+Of course, I must not forget the afternoon tea highlight, Scones, Rodda’s cream, and strawberry jam.
+I don’t usually finish the sandwiches when I fly, 4:00 pm is a funny in-between time to eat, but on this flight, I ate it all.
+OK, it’s not fine dining, but for a European flight, the food was very nice!

 You can have anything from the bar for free in Club Europe, including alcoholic drinks and usually, there is at least one passenger in the Club Europe cabin that is taking advantage of this.
 On my last Club Europe flight, one poor lady had one-too-many, and after exiting the plane and walking down numerous corridors with one-way doors at Geneva airport, she was left scrabbling around in her bag in front of me trying to find her lost passport.

 This major embarrassment blocked the passport queue for a while before she finally admitted to herself that she had, in fact, left it on the plane, probably because she wasn’t on the ball after her over-indulgence.
 She did try to battle the non-returnable doors to get back to the plane.
 I admired her optimism, but Swiss door technology outwitted her and she was left rather hopelessly in no-mans land.
 I didn’t stick around to find out what happened…